DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/QueryPerformanceforConfigs.md

 </p>

 <br />
 The following figures show the best and worst confguration combinations for running the SP2Bench 11 queries. we run our experiments 5 times, and we take the average run time.
+In particular, these figures show the experiments results ordering the confguration combinations from the worst performing (leftmost) to the best performing one (i.e. rightmost).
+Three horizontal lines represent the maximum (squares red line), average (triangles yellow line), and minimum (diamonds green line) performing confguration.

-* 100M Results
+- Notably, Figures of Q7 are missing since the query failed some times, while the results of Q9 bcause it is not implemented in the third schema (PT).

-Notably, Figures of Q7 are missing since the query failed some times, while the results of Q9 bcause it is not implemented in the third schema (PT).
+- These Results are for #phase2 experiments (__100M__) triples Results.

 **Q1**
 <img src="figures/DistributedExperiments/ConfigurationsQuerExecutionPerformance/Q1.JPG" alt="spark" >